baojie/elastic-map/README.md

 - [bootstrap-slider.js](http://www.eyecon.ro/bootstrap-slider/)
 - qbox-map.js

-### To use as-is
-- Just clone this repository and open index.html. :)

 ### To use with your elasticsearch endpoint and Google API key
 Open qbox-map.js and look at the first few lines: